def-au1t/def-au1t/README.md

 I'm masters degree student in Computer Science at the faculty of Computer Science, Electronics and Telecommunications at AGH University of Science and Technology in Cracow, Poland.

-If you need more information about me, you can follow the links:
+If you need more information about me, you can follow:

 <!-- - [My Personal Website](https://nitychor.uk) -->
 - [My LinkedIn Profile](https://www.linkedin.com/in/jacek-nitychoruk/)